PacificBiosciences/pbAA/README.md

   pbaa cluster [options] <guide input> <read input> <prefix>

   guide input                FILE   Guide sequence(s) in fasta format indexed with samtools faidx version 1.9 or
                                     greater.
-A FOFN can be provide for multiple files. read input                 FILE   De-multiplexed HiFi reads in fastq format indexed with samtools fqidx version 1.9 or greater.
-A FOFN can be provide for multiple files. prefix                     STR    Output prefix for run.
+A FOFN can be provided for multiple files. read input                 FILE   De-multiplexed HiFi reads in fastq format indexed with samtools fqidx version 1.9 or greater.
+A FOFN can be provided for multiple files. prefix                     STR    Output prefix for run.

 Placement and Variant Options: